ibm-cloud-docs/dns/ro-migration.md

 ## If you have fewer than 100 domains
 {: #resellone-basic-tier}

 If you have fewer than 100 domains under management, your domains are automatically migrated to a retail account on Hover, Tucows’ retail domains brand in the period between 2 November 2021 - 10 November 2021.
-On the day of migration, the registrant/owner email address will receive an email from Hover that contains:
+On the day of migration, the registrant/owner email address receives an email from Hover that contains:

 * A welcome message
 * Login instructions
-* Instructions to add your billing info and set up 2FA
+* Instructions to add your billing information and set up 2FA
 * Steps to double check your account information
 * Hover’s contact information and support hours

-Tucows will move all domains with the same registrant/owner email address into the same Hover account.
+Tucows moves all domains with the same registrant or owner email address into the same Hover account.
 If all the domains that you manage have the same registrant email, these domains migrate to a single Hover account.
 If you manage domains for multiple registrants, and therefore have multiple registrant/owner emails on file, Tucows creates multiple Hover accounts, one for each unique registrant email.

 ### Specific FAQs (for under 100 domains)
 {: #resellone-basic-tier-faq}